Ammar-daham/BlogApp/README.md

 # Single User Blogging App

-This is a simple single-user blogging app.
+This is a simple multiple-users blogging app.

+All the tasks below have been completed both on the client and server sides.

+`Users:`

+- [x] Register new user by username and password
+- [x] Login with existing username and password
+- [x] Logout

+`Blogs:`

+- [x] User can add new blog
+- [x] user can review other users blog
+- [x] user can delete own blogs

 ## Compiling